CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_scheduler/README.md

   _within the next five minutes_, an action to scale-in the BFD Pipeline in the next five minutes is scheduled on the CCW BFD Pipeline ASG

-In short, this Lambda reacts to signaling from the CCW Pipeline S3 Bucket and _manages_ the state of the CCW Pipeline EC2 instance through its ASG.
+In short, this Lambda reacts to signaling from the CCW Pipeline S3 Bucket and schedules the CCW Pipeline EC2 instance to run or stop through its ASG.
 With this Lambda, the CCW Pipeline should only run when there is data to load.

 <!-- BEGIN_TF_DOCS -->
 <!-- GENERATED WITH `terraform-docs .`